Facilitation skills all great facilitators have in common

 Digital facilitation is one of my favorite topics.
-I believe there are no limits to positive change when the facilitator’s attitude is combined with the opportunities created by digitalization.
+I believe there are no limits to positive change when the facilitator’s attitude is combined with the opportunities created by digitalization and the right facilitation skills.

 Facilitation is often seen as a gimmick.
 In a workshop, the facilitator asks a few questions that make the participants relax and freewheels it from there until the end of the teamwork process.